ExoticObjects/django-better-filter-widget/README.md

 **admin.py**

-Specify the Better Filter as your widget:
+Specify BetterFilterWidget as the widget for your field:

 	class MyModelForm(forms.ModelForm):